-What type of communitation with my landlord is appropriate?
+What type of communication with my landlord is appropriate?

-As long as your landlord does not send you anything threatening, it is okay for your landlord to send you regular and routine notices and information.
+As long as your landlord does not send you anything threatening, it is okay for your landlord to send you regular and routine notices and information, including about help paying your rent.